gggeek/phpxmlrpc/INSTALL.md

         application (it can be inside the web server root or not).

-    2. configure your app autoloading mechanism so that all classes in the PhpXmlRpc namespace are loaded from that location (any PSR-4 compliant autoloader can do that)
+    2. configure your app autoloading mechanism so that all classes in the PhpXmlRpc namespace are loaded from that location: any PSR-4 compliant autoloader can do that, if you don't have any there is one available in src/Autoloader.php

     3. Write your code.